concourse/s3-resource/README.md

     instead to try and assume the role.
 If no role is provided then the resource will use the AWS SDK's `AnonymousCredentials` for authentication.

+* `enable_aws_creds_provider`: *Optional.* Do not fall back to `AnonymousCredentials` if no other creds are provided.
+This allows the use of AWS SDK's Default Credentials Provider. e.g. Instance Profile(EC2) if set on the underlying worker.

 * `region_name`: *Optional.* The region the bucket is in.
 Defaults to `us-east-1`.